jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 ![Josephson Junction diagram](/resources/SuperconductingQubits/washboard_potential.png)

-The ratio $$r_I = \frac{I_b}{I_0}$$ of bias to junction current controlls the depth of the potential.
+The ratio $$r_I = \frac{I_b}{I_0}$$ of bias to junction current controls the depth of the potential.
 For a ratio larger than $$\vert r_I\vert>1$$ all minima vanish which will have implications for the qubit we discuss below.
 Moreover, for a finite bias-current the potential is slanted and due to the standard tunneling effect particles can still escape the local minima of the potential.

 ### The SPQ as Bound States of the Washboard